Important Legal Disclaimer

 MECHANICAL STAGE:

-• ✅ Verify all systems for climate zone
+- ✅ Check all systems for climate zone

 FINAL CHECKS:

-Ontario: Tarion warranty required for new builds - Protects new home buyers BC: Provincial building inspector + separate check advised - BC Housing Alberta: Verify builder is part of provincial warranty program - New Home Buyer Protection Act Quebec: ACQ (Association de la construction du Québec) or APCHQ membership check
+Ontario: Tarion warranty required for new builds - Protects new home buyers BC: Local building inspector + separate check advised - BC Housing Alberta: Check builder is part of provincial warranty program - New Home Buyer Protection Act Quebec: ACQ (Association de la construction du Québec) or APCHQ membership check

-This House Checklist Stops 89% of Canadian-climate Building Errors
+This Construction Guide Stops 89% of Canadian-climate Building Errors

-This house checklist stops most Canadian-climate building errors.
+This comprehensive construction guide for building home canada stops most Canadian-climate building errors.
 But one step predicts builder quality better than the rest.
 Most people never do it.

-What happens when your contractor checks all the right boxes on paper?
+What happens when your builder checks all the right boxes on paper?
 But their past builds tell a different story.
-Public records, permit history, and city check reports reveal patterns that talk never will.
+Public records, permit history, and city check reports reveal patterns that talk never will, including any outstanding lien or debt.

-Researching your contractor's background is public in every Canadian province, completely free, and shows surprising details about who you're actually hiring to build your $500,000 asset.
+That 5-minute background check on builders?
+It is public in every Canadian province, completely free, and shows surprising details about who you are really hiring to build your $500,000 asset.

-Focus: Canadian cold-climate house checklist Money Saved: $50,000+ in avoided errors Key Question: Climate-zone specific contractor work history
+Focus: Canadian winter new build checklist Money Saved: $50,000+ in avoided errors Key Question: Climate-zone specific builder work history